verkkokauppacom/parallel-phpunit/README.md

   so if your tests print something between the dots you might see wrong numbers in the summary lines.
 For the same reason using `--tap` or `--testdox` will break the summary lines.

+* Filtering the test file list is based on running the filter regular expression on the whole file content not just the Classname::testMethod string as done in PHPUnit.
+That's why sometimes test file list is not filtered correctly (out commented test methods will be matched for example and some corner case regular expressions, like 'ClassName..testMethod', will not work).

 Release Notes
 -------------

 Master
+* Filter the file list to the ones that match given --filter switch (no more "No tests executed" in the logs)
 * Add --pu-retries switch (handy for unstable Selenium test for example)

 Release 1.2